gaetanX21/gaetanX21.github.io/_projects/kg-for-bfm.md

 In a nutshell, single-cell RNA-seq data tells us which genes are activated in a given cell, making it a rich description of the state of the cell.
 However, as we will see in the next paragraph, RNA-seq comes with its own set of challenges.

 ![Figure 3: Biological Foundation Models (BFMs) and Large Language Model (LLMs) are two different types of foundation models.](../assets/img/kg-for-bfm/fig3.png)
-*Figure 3: Biological Foundation Models (BFMs) and Large Language Model (LLMs) are two different types of foundation models.*
+*Figure 3: Biological Foundation Models (BFMs) and Large Language Models (LLMs) are two different types of foundation models.*

 At first sight, it may seem that BFMs are just re-branded LLMs.
 But there are deep reasons why building BFMs isn’t as straightforward as building LLMs.
 Let’s dive in!